MaryamFatima16/Password-Analyzer/README.md

 - **Strength Rating**: Based on length, character variety (uppercase, lowercase, numbers, special characters).
 - **Recommendations**: Suggestions provided if the password does not meet the security criteria.

+## Conclusion

+The Password Analyzer is a practical tool designed to help you assess and improve the security of your passwords with ease.
+By evaluating key criteria and providing actionable recommendations, it empowers users to create stronger and more secure passwords.
+Whether you're looking to enhance your personal security or ensure compliance with security best practices, this application offers a user-friendly solution to meet your needs.
+Explore the features, follow the simple installation and usage steps, and take control of your password security today.

 ---